 Research and development expenses account for a significant portion of our operating expenses.
-Research and development expenses consist primarily of research and development, manufacturing, monitoring and other services payments and, to a lesser extent, salaries, benefits and other personnel-related costs, including stock-based compensation, professional service fees and facility and other related costs.
+Research and development expenses consist primarily of research and development, manufacturing, monitoring and other services payments and, to a lesser extent, salaries, benefits and other personnel-related costs, including stock-based compensation, professional service fees, and facility and other related costs.
 In addition, research and development expense is presented net of reimbursements from reimbursable tax and expenditure credits and grants from the U.K. government.
-For the three months ended March 31, 2022 and March 31, 2021, we did not allocate our research and development expenses by program.
+For the three and nine months ended September 30, 2022 and September 30, 2021, we did not allocate our research and development expenses by program.

-We expect our research and development expenses to increase substantially for the foreseeable future as we continue to ramp up our clinical development activities and incur expenses associated with hiring additional personnel to support our research and development efforts.
+We expect our research and development expenses to change in line with our clinical development activities.
 Our expenditures on future nonclinical and clinical development programs are subject to numerous uncertainties in timing and cost to completion.
 The duration, costs and timing of clinical trials and development of product candidates will depend on a variety of factors, including:

-- the scope, rate of progress and expenses of clinical trials and other research and development activities; - potential safety monitoring and other studies requested by regulatory agencies; - · significant and changing government regulation; and - the timing and receipt of regulatory approvals, if any.
+- the scope, rate of progress and expenses of clinical trials and other research and development activities, including the impacts of our voluntary pause in our clinical trials and the related investigation into our manufacturing processes; - potential safety monitoring and other studies requested by regulatory agencies; - significant and changing government regulation; and - · the timing and receipt of regulatory approvals, if any.